Windows PowerShell Desired State Configuration (DSC) is a technology introduced by Microsoft in Windows PowerShell v4.0.

 At the time of writing, we are at PowerShell v5.0.
 If you are new to PowerShell DSC, I highly encourage you to start investing and learning this awesome technology today.

 DSC is a big topic and can get complex, you should first start learning the basics before you move into advanced scenarios.
 A good source of reading is on MSDN Windows PowerShell Desired State Configuration Overview.
-This will give you a good start, but there is plenty of great information out there around this topic.
+This will give you a good start, but there is plenty of great information out there on this topic.

 Desired State Configuration can be configured to deliver configurations in two different methods; push and pull.